Dr Sarah Berger

 · Associate Fellow of the Higher Education Academy for teaching

 Throughout my career to date working both for charities and in the NHS, I have gained eight years of experience, working in a range of settings and with a range of mental health difficulties.
-This has included young people ranging from 5-25 years of age through to older adults.
 My therapeutic approach is integrative, drawing upon my training and including what is shown to work best to facilitate positive outcomes of mental health difficulties (NICE guidelines).
 Psychological models that I find most helpful are Cognitive Behavioural Therapy (CBT), Acceptance Commitment Therapy (ACT), Eye Movement Desensitization and Reprocessing (EMDR) and Compassion Focused Therapy (CFT).

 Areas of expertise include: